top of page

 Sam headshot b&w.jpg

 Baritone Sam Hird is a Jette Parker Artist at the Royal Opera House.
-He made his mainstage Covent Garden debut in January 2026 as Baron Douphol in Richard Eyre's production of Verdi's La Traviata.
-He played the title role in Telemann’s Pimpinone at the Royal Opera House's Linbury Theatre in May 2025.
+He made his mainstage Covent Garden debut in January 2026 as Baron Douphol in Richard Eyre's production of La Traviata, and his roles in the 2026-27 season include Moralès in Carmen.

 Sam was a member of the Opera Studio at the Royal College of Music, studying with Peter Savidge and Sir Thomas Allen.
 He previously graduated at the RCM with a masters degree and was awarded the prestigious Tagore Gold Medal.